PrimaveraDeveloper/lithium/howto/howto-migration-to-lithium-2.0/01-configure-nuget.md

 Open the service solution in Visual Studio.

+> For the time being, ignore any warning to upgrade the solution and to update the Hydrogen dependencies.

 Add a solution folder named `.nuget` (mind the dot) and the previous file to it.

 ## Next